prabhakk-mw/matlab-integration-for-jupyter/README.md

 The Dockerfile in this repository can be used to build a Jupyter Image with the MATLAB Integration for Jupyter.

-The images produced are based on `jupyter/base-notebook:ubuntu-22.04` which ships with Python 3.11
+The images produced are based on `jupyter/base-notebook:ubuntu-22.04` which ships with `Python 3.11`.

 ## Build Instructions